paultechguy/DdnsUpdate.NET/README.md

 Each time the task is triggered by the Windows Task Scheduler, it will update all DNS records and then exit.
 It is up to you to set the number of times the task is executed over time (i.e. Triggers) in the Windows Task Scheduler.

+> Note: Setting `maximumDdnsUpdateIterations` to zero allows an unlmited number of iterations.

 ## License
 [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)